#Connect WhatsApp to Claude and ChatGPT with MCP Server

 Setup: Claude Code (CLI)

-If you use Claude Code (Anthropic's CLI tool), the setup is similar.
-Add MoltFlow to your project's .mcp.json:
+If you use Claude Code (Anthropic's CLI tool), add MoltFlow with a single command:

 Example Prompts and Workflows